Neil Taylor (footballer)

-Neil John Taylor (born 7 February 1989) is a Welsh former professional footballer who played as a left-back.
+Neil John Taylor (born 7 February 1989) is a Welsh professional football manager and former player who played as a left-back or left wing-back.
+He is currently the assistant manager of the Wales national under-21 team.

-A former Manchester City trainee, he began his career with Wrexham in 2007 and moved to Swansea City for an initial £150,000 in 2010, going on to make 179 appearances for the Swans.
+A former Manchester City academy trainee, he began his career with native club Wrexham in 2007 and moved to Swansea City for an initial £150,000 in 2010, going on to make 179 appearances for the Swans.
 He joined Aston Villa in January 2017 as part of a swap for Jordan Ayew, and made 103 total appearances.
-After being released, he signed for Middlesbrough in November 2021, where he played for the final season of his career.
+After being released, he signed for Middlesbrough in November 2021, where he played for in the final season of his career, before retiring a year later.

 Taylor made his full international debut for Wales in 2010, and earned 43 caps up to 2019.
 He was part of their squad which reached the semi-finals at UEFA Euro 2016, and also represented Great Britain at the 2012 Olympics on home soil.
-Born to a Bengali mother from India, he was one of a relatively small number of British Asians in professional football.
+Born to a Bengali mother from Kolkata, he was one of a relatively small number of British Asians in professional football.

 Club career

 Wrexham

 Taylor began his career at Manchester City, but left the club at the age of 15.
 He instead moved to Wrexham at the age of 16, progressing through the youth system at the club, signing a professional contract in July 2007.
 He made his professional debut on 28 August 2007 in the second round of the League Cup, as a 79th-minute substitute for Eifion Williams in a 0–5 home loss to Aston Villa at the Racecourse Ground.
 On 22 September, he made his league debut, starting in a 2–1 League Two loss at Stockport County, crossing for the opening goal by Marc Williams.
 He finished the 2007–08 season when he made 27 league and cup appearances.
 He signed an extension to his contract on 13 March 2008, keeping him at Wrexham until 2010.
 Wrexham finished the season with relegation out of The Football League.

-On 7 October 2008, Taylor scored his first career goal, in a 3–1 home win over York City in the Conference Premier, a match in which he was captain, and followed it up with another in a 5–0 rout of Eastbourne Borough on 20 December.
+On 7 October 2008, Taylor scored his first career goal in a 3–1 home win over York City in the Conference Premier, a match in which he was captain, and followed it up with another in a 5–0 rout of Eastbourne Borough on 20 December.
 His only other Wrexham goal came in his last appearance on 10 April 2010, volleying to conclude a 2–0 win at relegated Grays Athletic.